-- 8.2.18 Each control function should have the resources necessary to fulfil its responsibilities and achieve the specific goals in its areas of responsibility.
-This includes qualified staff and appropriate IT/management information systems.
-The function should be organized in a manner appropriate to achieve its goals. - 8.2.19 The head of each control function should review regularly with Senior Management the adequacy of the function's resources and request adjustments as necessary.
-Where he or she has a major difference of opinion with Senior Management on resources needed, such person should bring the issue to the Board or relevant Board Committee for resolution. - 8.2.20 Persons who perform control functions should possess the necessary experience, skills and knowledge required for the specific position they exercise and meet any applicable professional qualifications.
+- 8.3.13 Each control function should have the resources necessary to fulfil its responsibilities and achieve the specific goals in its areas of responsibility.
+This includes qualified staff and appropriate IT/management information processes.
+The function should be organized in an appropriate manner to achieve its goals. - 8.3.14 The head of each control function should review regularly the adequacy of the function's resources and request adjustments from Senior Management as necessary.
+Where the head of a control function has a major difference of opinion with Senior Management on the resources needed, the head of the control function should bring the issue to the Board or relevant Board Committee for resolution. - 8.3.15 Persons who perform control functions should be suitable for their role and meet any applicable professional qualifications and standards.
 Higher expectations apply to the head of each control function.
-To ensure that persons who perform control functions remain up to date on the developments and techniques related to their areas of responsibility, they should receive regular training relevant to their field and areas of responsibilities.
+Persons who perform control functions should receive regular training relevant to their role to remain up to date on the developments and techniques related to their areas of responsibility.